ApiLogicServer/Docs/docs/DevOps-Containers-Build-x.md

 This is the image you will deploy for production.
 It includes Python, API Logic Server, any additional packages your require, and your app (Python and logic).
 These are defined by a `dockerfile`.

-API Logic Projects include a `devops/docker/build-container.dockerfile` for containerizing your application, shown are right in the diagram below.
+API Logic Projects[^1] include a `devops/docker/build-container.dockerfile` for containerizing your application, shown are right in the diagram below.
 [Click here to see it](https://github.com/ApiLogicServer/tutorial/blob/main/3.%20Logic/devops/docker/build-container.dockerfile){:target="_blank" rel="noopener"}.

 A key aspect of images is that you can *extend* an existing image: add new software to build another image.
 See the line: